Skip to main content

 As one of the select non- bank entities in India, Hitachi Payment Services Pvt.
 Ltd., a Hitachi Group company has been licensed by the Reserve Bank of India to deploy and operate White Label ATMs under the brand “Hitachi Money Spot” with a strong focus on Tier 3 to Tier 6 towns.
 Hitachi delved deep into years of proficiency in OT x IT, data-analytics and in-house technological innovations to design advanced solutions like the “Work Bench Management System” that harness efficiency and optimization in site finalization, selection and streamline workflow management comprehensively.

 With the aim to accelerate the financial evolution of society through an improved payment infrastructure, Hitachi Social Innovation Business emplaned on a mission to provide Hitachi Money Spot ATMs to the people at the bottom of socio-economic pyramid.
-Hitachi has successfully deployed over 2500 white label ATMs in remote locations, thus giving the rural population access to banking services like cash-withdrawal and account information.
+Hitachi has successfully deployed over 5000 white label ATMs primarily in remote locations, thus giving the rural population access to banking services like cash-withdrawal and account information.

 Hitachi is Powering Good by mobilizing the nation’s progress through Social Innovation initiatives that are consistently enhanced to promote steady welfare and value-addition for the people of India.
 We believe that a robust payment infrastructure is essential for the inclusive socio-economic development of the nation and will continue to support society through secure and socially beneficial White label ATM services.